 This is why most parents dread having to interrupt their baby’s sleep, even for a diaper change.

-In the daytime, you know exactly what to do if your toddler poops their diaper.
+You know exactly what to do in the daytime if your toddler poops their diaper.
 Without flinching, you grab them for a diaper change.

-In this post, we discuss the reasons why your baby poops in their sleep and 5 ways you can help to reduce the times when it happens.
+This post discusses why your baby poops in their sleep and 5 ways you can help reduce the times when it happens.

 Should you change a poopy diaper when sleeping?

-Waking your sleeping baby can be a very painful decision to make, especially if you struggled with putting him to sleep.
+Waking your sleeping baby can be a very painful decision, especially if you struggle with putting him to sleep.

 It might seem like a great idea to let your baby catch some sleep and not bother waking him up for a diaper change.
-However, this may not be a wise decision to make, especially if you are certain a poop accident might have occurred.
+However, this may not be a wise decision, especially if you are certain a poop accident might have occurred.

 The acid content of your toddlers’ poop can result in skin irritations or an infection in more severe cases.
-While the application of a diaper rash cream can help combat irritation by creating a barrier between your child’s skin and the soiled diaper, you should never let your baby sleep in his own poop.
+While applying a diaper rash cream can help combat irritation by creating a barrier between your child’s skin and the soiled diaper, you should never let your baby sleep in his poop.

-The fussing and crying that comes with a baby being woken up from sleep is nothing compared to the discomfort and pains that come with a bad rash.
+The fussing and crying that comes with a baby being woken up from sleep is nothing compared to the discomfort and pains of a bad rash.

 Tip – When changing your baby’s diapers at night, make it as snappy as you can.
 Keep all the supplies you need close to the bed to make things easier for you.
 Also, do not sing to or play with your baby, and try not to look into his eyes because it can create an interaction, excite him and make it difficult to put him back to sleep.

-Make use of dim lights while changing, then turn off the lights once you are done and put your child back to sleep.
+Use dim lights while changing, turn off the lights once done, and put your child back to sleep.